Who were the German Saxons in Transylvania?

 The town of Birthalm (Berethalom, Biertan), with its fortified church, was the seat of the Lutheran Evangelical Bishop in Transylvania between 1572 and 1867.
 You can read more about Biertan here:

 Politically speaking, the Saxons had always been loyal to the Hungarian king or to the Prince of Transylvania.
 Yet, it is natural that many times they supported the Habsburgs or those powers who offered more safety.
 Sometimes they were very unfortunate, according to a Saxon singer Michel Beheim who described how Voivode Vlad III of Wallachia had hundreds of Saxons impaled.
-Consequently, the Saxons had not much love against the Wallachians in the 15th century.
+Consequently, the Saxons had not much love for the Wallachians in the 15th century.

 The Saxons were due to give a certain number of soldiers to the Prince in case of war just like the Hungarians or the Székelys.
 In war, they were commanded by the Judge of the Country.
 The Saxons had to send mercenary infantry of their towns combined with the artillery and train provided by them.